sugarverse/sugarverse.github.io/6_economy.md

 ---

-The Sugarverse is always player first.
-Our focus is on building a Game-as-a-service model where features will be introduced over time.
-When putting so much attention to player rewards we have developed several ways gamers will profit from the following:
+The Sugarverse is always player-first.
+Our focus is on building a Game-as-a-Service model where features will be introduced over time.
+When putting so much attention to player rewards, we have developed several ways gamers will profit from the following:

 - Resale of NFT drops
   - Avatars
   - Avatar cosmetics
 - Earn gCNDY rewards from gameplay
-  - Single player achievement rewards
+  - Rumble mode achievement rewards
-  - Multiplayer random rewards from wheel of fortune
+  - Arena mode random rewards from wheel of fortune
-  - Endless Brawl rewards
+  - VIB mode whale rewards

 ---